mateuszjurewicz/notes_public/PyTorch.md

 mock_sigmoid_preds = mock_sigmoid_preds.clamp(0.0, 1.0)
 ```

+- `torch.Tensor.round()` will round the elements of the tensor to nearest integer.

 - `torch.Tensor.requires_grad` is the argument that specifies whether gradients are tracked for this tensor node.
 If requires_grad is True, then this tensor should also have a `grad_fn` attribute, which specifies the mathematical operator that created the variable (used in backwards pass). requires_grad is contagious, meaning that tensors that are transformations of the initial tensor will automatically also require and track gradients. `.detach()` is used to remove a tensor from the computation graph (gradients won't be tracked).
 Nicely explained [here](https://blog.paperspace.com/pytorch-101-understanding-graphs-and-automatic-differentiation/).